Multidimensional segment trees can do range updates in poly-logarithmic time: Main Results

 After performing both the `Partial Query' and `Complete Query' the results are back-propagated to the root node.
 From there we compute the output of query operation by combining, i.e., adding all these results together.

-Here, $N_x$ is the set of all the visited nodes that operate on regions which either equal to or are $x$-subregion of the queried region $r$.
+Here, $N_x$ contains all visited nodes operating on $r$ or regions that are $x$-subregion of $r$.
 The set $N$ comprises the rest of the visited nodes.
+The pseudocode of the query operation is presented as Algorithm \ref{alg:query}.